PinionTech/alertbirds-endpoint/readme.md

 Clone this repository, configure it, and point your Alert Birds at it.

+alertbirds-endpoint also exposes /health which responds with 200 or 503, depending on how healthy it's feeling.
+This designed to point a third party monitoring service at.
+Someone must watch the watcher.

 alertbirds-endpoint runs against both node v0.4.x and v0.6.x

 ## Configuration